qingjianmoxie/cs-learning/distsysbook/2_abstractions.md

-# %chapter_number%.
-Up and down the level of abstraction
+# 2. Up and down the level of abstraction

 In this chapter, we'll travel up and down the level of abstraction, look at some impossibility results (CAP and FLP), and then travel back down for the sake of performance.

 If you've done any programming, the idea of levels of abstraction is probably familiar to you.
 You'll always work at some level of abstraction, interface with a lower level layer through some API, and probably provide some higher-level API or user interface to your users.
 The seven-layer [OSI model of computer networking](http://en.wikipedia.org/wiki/OSI_model) is a good example of this.

-Distributed programming is, I'd assert, in large part dealing with consequences of distribution (duh!).
+Distributed programming is, I'd assert, in large part dealing with consequences(后果) of distribution (duh!).
 That is, there is a tension between the reality that there are many nodes and with our desire for systems that "work like a single system".
 That means finding a good abstraction that balances what is possible with what is understandable and performant.

 What do we mean when say X is more abstract than Y?
 First, that X does not introduce anything new or fundamentally different from Y. In fact, X may remove some aspects of Y or present them in a way that makes them more manageable.
-Second, that X is in some sense easier to grasp than Y, assuming that the things that X removed from Y are not important to the matter at hand.
+Second, that X is in some sense easier to grasp(理解) than Y, assuming that the things that X removed from Y are not important to the matter at hand.

 As [Nietzsche](http://oregonstate.edu/instruct/phl201/modules/Philosophers/Nietzsche/Truth_and_Lie_in_an_Extra-Moral_Sense.htm) wrote:

-> Every concept originates through our equating what is unequal.
-No leaf ever wholly equals another, and the concept "leaf" is formed through an arbitrary abstraction from these individual differences, through forgetting the distinctions; and now it gives rise to the idea that in nature there might be something besides the leaves which would be "leaf" - some kind of original form after which all leaves have been woven, marked, copied, colored, curled, and painted, but by unskilled hands, so that no copy turned out to be a correct, reliable, and faithful image of the original form.
+> Every concept originates(起源) through our equating(等同) what is unequal.
+No leaf ever wholly equals another, and the concept "leaf" is formed through an arbitrary(任意的) abstraction from these individual differences, through forgetting the distinctions; and now it gives rise to the idea that in nature there might be something besides the leaves which would be "leaf" - some kind of original form after which all leaves have been woven, marked, copied, colored, curled, and painted, but by unskilled hands, so that no copy turned out to be a correct, reliable, and faithful image of the original form.

-Abstractions, fundamentally, are fake.
+Abstractions, fundamentally(根本上), are fake.
 Every situation is unique, as is every node.
-But abstractions make the world manageable: simpler problem statements - free of reality - are much more analytically tractable and provided that we did not ignore anything essential, the solutions are widely applicable.
+But abstractions make the world manageable: simpler problem statements - free of reality - are much more analytically tractable(易处理的) and provided that(假如) we did not ignore anything essential, the solutions are widely applicable(适用的).

-Indeed, if the things that we kept around are essential, then the results we can derive will be widely applicable.
-This is why impossibility results are so important: they take the simplest possible formulation of a problem, and demonstrate that it is impossible to solve within some set of constraints or assumptions.
+Indeed, if the things that we kept around are essential, then the results we can derive(获得) will be widely applicable.
+This is why impossibility results are so important: they take the simplest possible formulation of a problem, and demonstrate(证明) that it is impossible to solve within some set of constraints or assumptions.

 All abstractions ignore something in favor of equating things that are in reality unique.
 The trick is to get rid of everything that is not essential.
 How do you know what is essential?
-Well, you probably won't know a priori.
+Well, you probably won't know a priori(先验).

-Every time we exclude some aspect of a system from our specification of the system, we risk introducing a source of error and/or a performance issue.
+Every time we exclude(排除) some aspect of a system from our specification(规范) of the system, we risk introducing a source of error and/or a performance issue.
 That's why sometimes we need to go in the other direction, and selectively introduce some aspects of real hardware and the real-world problem back.
 It may be sufficient to reintroduce some specific hardware characteristics (e.g. physical sequentiality) or other physical characteristics to get a system that performs well enough.

 With this in mind, what is the least amount of reality we can keep around while still working with something that is still recognizable as a distributed system?
 A system model is a specification of the characteristics we consider important; having specified one, we can then take a look at some impossibility results and challenges.

 ## A system model

-A key property of distributed systems is distribution.
+A key property(特性) of distributed systems is distribution.
 More specifically, programs in a distributed system:

-- run concurrently on independent nodes ...
+- run concurrently(并发运行) on independent nodes ...
-- are connected by a network that may introduce nondeterminism and message loss ...
+- are connected by a network that may introduce nondeterminism(不确定性) and message loss ...
 - and have no shared memory or shared clock.

 There are many implications: